MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 >   ![A screenshot of a video play Description ](../../../media/sample-mesh-101/412-mesh-interactable-body.png)
 >
 > This component is added automatically at runtime to interactable bodies; it exposes various properties to Visual Scripting such as *IsHovered* and *IsSelected*, which will come in handy in a moment.
+>
+> **Tip**: You can choose to have the Unity UI  display a different color tint in Play mode than in Edit mode.
+In the image above, the Playmode tint has been changed to blue.
+This can help you to tell at a glance which mode you're in.

 In the script graph, let's add a node that lets us know when the button is selected.
 1. Make sure you're viewing the embedded script graph that's attached to the **PlayVideoButton** GameObject.